 A technician or manager fills out a physical form by hand, creating a maintenance checklist.
 It lists down the maintenance schedule for each asset and prioritizes all inspection and maintenance tasks.
 The assigned maintenance staff then carries out maintenance and inspections according to the predefined schedule.

-You can choose to use a spreadsheet to create a maintenance checklist, setup inspection, and maintenance schedule, assign resources, and track maintenance tasks.
+You can choose to use a spreadsheet to create a maintenance checklist, set up an inspection, and maintenance schedule, assign resources and track maintenance tasks.
 It can help you perform timely maintenance, saving you thousands of dollars that you may otherwise spend on repairs and replacements.

-A CMMS will let you create QR code or use asset tags for all your equipment and set up automatic preventive maintenance reminders for your staff.
-It is a more costly method than pen and paper and spreadsheets, but can be worth it if you have lots of restaurant equipment to maintain.
+A CMMS will let you create QR codes or use asset tags for all your equipment and set up automatic preventive maintenance reminders for your staff.
+It is a more costly method than pen and paper and spreadsheets but can be worth it if you have lots of restaurant equipment to maintain.